2084x/ytcli-guide/README.md

 Occasionally a video will play in audio only mode, so I like to force a window.

-I set FZF_DEFAULT_OPTS in my shell profile.
-If you don't do this you may want to set them in the ytfzf configs.
-It could look something like this:
+You can optionally set `FZF_DEFAULT_OPTS` in these configs, but I prefer to set them in my shell profile.
+The options I use are:

 `FZF_DEFAULT_OPTS="--layout=reverse -e -m --height=100% --bind=ctrl-a:select-all"`